Selected Work

 Role-based access control through Firebase custom claims

 covers five roles across platform and merchant scope.
-A

-production-to-staging migration tooling was built for
+Production-to-staging migration tooling was built for

 safe testing with real client data, excluding user and